AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 The strong correlations using the two different methods in determining the flow rate of PACl entering the fluoride system implies that the relationship in the decoupled system operates in the same manner as the previously linked system with the IV drip chamber.

-##### Comparison Between Gravimetric Method and Volumetric Method
+#### Comparison Between Gravimetric Method and Volumetric Method

 The value of the coefficient of determination, R^2, was lower in the volumetric analysis graph than the R^2 value of the gravimetric analysis graph of the PACl flow rate versus height (Figure 7).
-Therefore, the gravimetric method is more accurate due to using ProCoDa and a mass balance with automated time and mass readings while the volumetric analysis was estimated with the human eye and timed manually.
+Therefore, the gravimetric method's data is more accurate due to using ProCoDA and a mass balance with automated time and mass readings while the volumetric analysis was estimated with the human eye and timed manually.

 The determination of the coagulant flow rate was used to control and optimize the concentration of PACl entering the fluoride system.